socketio/socket.io/README.md

 ## Timeouts

-The client must use the `pingTimeout` sent as part of the handshake (with the `open` packet) to determine whether the server is unresponsive.
+The client must use the `pingTimeout` and the `pingInterval` sent as part of the handshake (with the `open` packet) to determine whether the server is unresponsive.

-If no packet type is received withing `pingTimeout`, the client considers the socket disconnected.
+The client sends a `ping` packet.
+If no packet type is received within `pingTimeout`, the client considers the socket disconnected.
+If a `pong` packet is actually received, the client will wait `pingInterval` before sending a `ping` packet again.

+Since the two values are shared between the server and the client, the server will also be able to detect whether the client becomes unresponsive when it does not receive any data within `pingTimeout + pingInterval`.